-However, it’s a time-consuming process which could take weeks or even months, and on that comes with no guarantees.
+However, it’s a time-consuming process that could take weeks or even months and one that comes with no guarantees.
 You may have to deal with time-wasters until you find the right buyer who is prepared to pay.

 Firstly find out the car’s value so you can go into the sale armed with that knowledge.
 To get an idea of what your current car could be worth, spend some time looking through adverts for similar aged models.

-The condition of the car will have a bearing on how much you can sell it for, as well as the mileage so try to find adverts for cars of the same type with a similar history to yours.
+The car’s condition will have a bearing on how much you can sell it for, as well as the mileage so try to find adverts for cars of the same type with a similar history to yours.